-I'm endeavoring to avoid any political partisanship today, although its hardly a secret that I believe Secretary of Agriculture Benson has given American agriculture its worst setback in several decades.
-As much as I regret being personal, it is impossible to review our farm situation without looking at what the present Secretary of Agriculture's misguided efforts have already done to our farm economy, and what these policies still threaten to do unless we call a halt.
+I am endeavoring to avoid political partisanship today, although its hardly a secret that I believe Secretary of Agricul-Vin ture Benson has given American agriculture its worst setback in several decades.
+As much as I regret deing personal At is impossible to review our farm situation without looking at what the present Secretary of Agriculture's misguided efforts have already done to our farm economy, and what these policies still threaten to do unless we call a halt.

-Bensonism and its basic premise of lower prices has given our farm economy a hefty downhill push, while perpetuating a lot of myths in the minds of the non-farm public.
+Bensonism and its basic premise of lower prices has given our farm economy a hefty downhill push, while perpetuating minds a lot of myths in the minds of the non-farm public.

-What did this Administration promise you, when they offered lower price support levels as the "cure-all" for your farm problems?
+What did this Administration promise you, when the offered lower price support levels as the "cure-all" for your farm problems?

-They said it would improve farm income by gaining better prices in the "free market".
-Yet farm income has declined faster and further, and farm prices have steadily dropped.
+The Eistheur Administration They said it would improve farm income by gaining better prices in the "free market".
+Yet farm income has declined faster has declined faster and further, and farm prices have steadily dropped.
 The parity level for all farm prices was at 100 on election day in 1952.
-It is 81 today.
+It is 82 today.

 They said it would curtail production.
 Yet production has increased, instead of declined.
-The individual farmer has been forced to increase his production to attempt to keep his income from dropping as a result of the falling prices.
+The individual farmer has been forced to increase his production to attempt to keep his total income from dropping as a result of the falling prices.

-They said it would reduce surpluses.
-Yet CCC inventories today are nearly five times as high as they were at the end of 1952, and far higher than when the so-called "flexible" program went into full effect in 1955 -- despite many new tools provided for surplus removal.
+The Haministeolin - Besirkence Berrn They said it would reduce surpluses.
+Yet CCC inventories t oday are nearly five times as high as they were at the end of 1952, and far higher than when the so-called "flexible" program went into full effect in 1955 -- despite many new tools provided for surplus removal.